 - MAXIMUM TIME – No commercial photographic session may exceed one hour.

 WEDDING PHOTOGRAPHY (Rental clients are exempt from the following restrictions.)

 - WEDDING PARTY PHOTOGRAPHY LOCATIONS – Regardless of whether or not the photography is on a fee basis, photos of wedding parties consisting of three or more people may only be taken at the fountain (Margery Enes Smith Soaring Waters) or other areas outside of the walled gardens.
 (Please refer to the map on page 3 of this policy as shown in the downloadable PDF.)

-- BRIDAL COUPLE PHOTOGRAPHY WITHIN GARDENS – Photographers who wish to take wedding photos within the Smith Botanic Gardens may take only the bride and groom (not an entire wedding party or wedding guests) into the formal gardens4 for this purpose.
+- WEDDING COUPLE PHOTOGRAPHY WITHIN GARDENS – Photographers who wish to take wedding photos within the Smith Botanic Gardens may take only the wedding couple (not an entire wedding party or wedding guests) into the formal gardens4 for this purpose.
 The photographer may have one assistant to hold equipment.

-- LIMITED ACCESS ON SATURDAYS – Both commercial and non-commercial photographers must ask the Arboretum’s event and marketing coordinator (email@example.com) for permission to take wedding photos of brides and grooms in the Smith Botanic Gardens between 3:00 p.m. and 6:00 p.m. on a Saturday.
+- LIMITED ACCESS ON SATURDAYS – Both commercial and non-commercial photographers must ask the Arboretum’s event and marketing coordinator (email@example.com) for permission to take photos of wedding couples in the Smith Botanic Gardens between 3:00 p.m. and 6:00 p.m. on a Saturday.
 This permission should be requested at least 48 hours in advance.

 1The Arboretum encompasses approximately 370 acres immediately adjacent to the University Park campus of The Pennsylvania State University in State College, Pennsylvania.